ah509/AMIT_ECOMMERCE/README.md

 -   products
 -   profile
 ###  describtion
--Amit Is a E_commerce app to used it to show the company categoreis and products and buy by a very easy way
+- Amit Is a E_commerce app to used it to show the company categoreis and products and buy by a very easy way
 #### technolgy
 - java - Official Programming Language For Android Development